Home warranty insurance

 How do I make a claim?

-Complete a Non-completion of Construction Work Complaint Form (PDF) and lodge with all of the required documents.
+Complete a Non-completion of Construction Work Complaint Form (PDF) (for non-completion claims) or a Residential and Commercial Construction Work Complaint Form (PDF) (for defective work claims) and lodge with all of the required documents.